ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The selection process MUST yield at least one usable tag.

 Later stages will further select the CoRIMs appropriate to the Evidence Appraisal stage.
-TBC(tho)

 ### CoBOM Extraction